Tutorial

 Building a face restoration model from scratch requires training on millions of degraded and high-quality face pairs, managing GPU infrastructure, and constantly tuning for edge cases like extreme blur or heavy noise.
 A hosted API abstracts all of that complexity.
 Here is what you get out of the box:

-- AI-powered detail recovery — The model reconstructs fine facial features like eyes, eyebrows, lips, and skin texture from heavily degraded inputs, producing results that look natural rather than artificially sharpened.
+• AI-powered detail recovery with 2x upscale — The model reconstructs fine facial features like eyes, eyebrows, lips, and skin texture from heavily degraded inputs, and upscales the result to 2x resolution.

 Getting Started with the Face Restoration API